juanpovedapl/DevOps-Bootcamp/README.md

 2. Go to [IBM Cloud](https://cloud.ibm.com/login) and create a personal account.
 Click on **Create an account**.

 ![Create an account](resources/img/Create-an-account.png)

+**Note:** If you're unable to create your account without a credit card, cancel the procedure and contact a bootcamp mentor.

 3. Once logged in, it will display the dashboard of your profile, go to the left menu and click on **Kubernetes**.